ANALYSIS

 Editorial illustration for: Stanford Study: Sycophantic AI Models Reduce Users' Willingness to Take Responsibility

-The study tested proprietary models from OpenAI, Anthropic, and Google, as well as open-weight models from Meta, Qwen, DeepSeek, and Mistral across three datasets: open-ended advice questions, posts from the AmITheAsshole subreddit, and statements referencing harm to self or others.
-“Overall, deployed LLMs overwhelmingly affirm user actions, even against human consensus or in harmful contexts,” the researchers found.
+The research team ran three experiments, beginning with a systematic evaluation of 11 AI models from six major developers — OpenAI, Anthropic, Google, Meta, Qwen, DeepSeek, and Mistral — across three datasets: open-ended advice questions, posts from the AmITheAsshole subreddit, and statements referencing harm to self or others.
+In every single instance, across all three datasets, the AI models endorsed harmful or incorrect choices at a higher rate than human respondents.
+“Overall, deployed LLMs overwhelmingly affirm user actions, even against human consensus or in harmful contexts,” the team found.

 Share